akeem-s/to_do_react_redux/README.md

-#### This is a basic clone of the Wunderlist To Do app.
+This is a basic clone of the Wunderlist To Do app.
+It serves as an example of my coding practices with React/Redux, and isn't meant to be used practically.
 It was built using React, Redux, ES6, JSX, Webpack.

 ![Screenshot](screenshot.png)

-#### Future Improvements:
-*  Add User login
-*  Persist data to RoR API DB
-*  Time notifications for tasks